-The ELP Law modified the scope of the fiduciary duty of a General Partner to act in good faith in the interest of the ELP.
-There is still an absolute duty on the General Partner of an ELP to act in good faith on matters concerning the ELP.
+2. Modification of duty to act in good faith in the interest of the ELP on matters concerning the ELP.
 However, the duty to act in the interest of the ELP is now subject to any express provision in the Partnership Agreement to the contrary.